-With countertops, there are almost an infinite number of available countertop edges.
-We can do anything from a standard straight up and down edge to making it look like chiseled stone.
-It just depends on your taste and where the countertop is going to be placed.
-The pictures below are from various projects we've done in the Dallas/Fort Worth Metroplex area.
-Each customer wanted something a little different, so they chose an edge that suited their taste.
+There is almost an infinite number of available concrete countertop edges and corners.
+Some are more standard than others but concrete, being what it is, allows us to get as custom as you would like.
+We can create anything ranging from a contemporary straight up and down edge (our most popular option) to making it look like it was chiseled right out of stone.
+Corners also run the gamut from square to rounded to even notched.
+It all depends on your taste and where you are thinking of installing the countertops.
+The included pictures are from various projects we’ve done in the Dallas/Fort Worth Metroplex area.
+Each client was looking for something to suit their needs.
 We are always proponents of keeping it simple and elegant, but if you want something a little more showy, we can certainly do it.

 We form these edges and corners using either foam, plastic, or wood edge material depending on what we are trying to achieve.
 If the client is looking for a concrete countertop edge that has gentle curves in it instead of long straight runs we almost always have to go with foam.
 Its greatest advantage is that it is easy to carve, bend, and shape allowing us to create rounded, organically shaped countertops.
 Otherwise we usually go with either plastic or wood as they leave a very smooth finish that requires very little touchup to wrap up.